coderstar1234/ecoportal/README.md

 <div>

 -	The organized website for displaying information about students and some issues to handle students just as fees-related problems, attendance, and getting information from the department.

-o	Fresher students have some hesitation and doubts about his/her institution this site can help and support them by contacting some seniors they can resolve it.
+- Fresher students have some hesitation and doubts about his/her institution this site can help and support them by contacting some seniors they can resolve it.

 o	Visual contact with a senior also medium to solve a problem, they can guide his/her problem like his, or their guardians.